STAT545-UBC/STAT545-UBC-original-website/hw10_package.md

 ### Due date

-Submit an issue with a link to your package sometime on Friday November 21.
+Submit an issue with a link to your package sometime on ~~Friday November 21~~ *if you need the weekend, submit before class on Monday November 24*.

 ## Template